 Constellations are special groupings of stars.
 They have been used in astrology for many thousands of years.
 They are much older than the signs.
 The twelve zodiacal constellations have varying dates of origin, with Taurus going back as far as the bronze age (4,000 BCE).
 The twelve constellations on the ecliptic were not regularized into “signs” until about 600 BCE (by the Babylonians).

-Signs, unlike constellations, are all equal in size, at exactly 30 degrees each, while constellations dramatically vary in size and traditionally lack clear boundaries.
+Signs, unlike constellations, are all equal in size, at exactly 30 degrees each.
+Constellations dramatically vary in size and traditionally lack clear boundaries.
 The signs are mathematical divisions of the sky into a coordinate system to precisely measure the travel of the planets along the path of the ecliptic.
 Not long after the signs were introduced, the concept of divisions of each sign into twelve micro-signs was also introduced.
 Both signs and twelfth-parts are mathematical in nature and not to be confused with the constellations with which they share names.

 Stars and Constellations in Ancient Astrology

 Stars and constellations were also used in ancient astrology.
 Some astrologers, such as Manilius and Ptolemy, extensively used the constellations and the stars within them.
-Sometimes they even used extra-zodiacal constellations, such as the so-called thirteenth “sign”, Ophiucus, to provide additional significations.
-But these stars and constellations are separate from and in addition to the significations of the signs.
+Sometimes they even used extra-zodiacal constellations (like Ophiucus) to provide additional significations.
+But these stars and constellations indicate separately from the significations of the signs of the zodiac.

 Signs as Feature Bundles

 Importance of Equinoxes and Solstices

 In the discussion of planetary advancement, we looked at the early importance of planetary alignments at a location among ancient cultures.
-Those alignments were with the local horizon (Ascendant/Descendant) and meridian (MC/IC).
+Those alignments were with the local horizon (Ascendant/Descendant) or meridian (MC/IC).
 The most important of such alignments were typically those on the days of the equinoxes and solstices.
-The equinoxes and solstices are important points in the Sun-Earth cycle that cause seasonal transitions in the year.
+Equinoxes and solstices are important points in the Sun-Earth cycle that cause seasonal transitions in the year.